RKelln/5-directions/public/writing/ppf.md

 ### Translation and Text

 Notes:
-Another good example of all-digital knowledge work automation, and a synthesis of assistant and translation technologies, is a collaboration between OpenAI's Codex machine learning model and Microsoft's Github code repository, to create GitHub Copilot; a coding assistant proficient in over a dozen programming languages that can translate natural language instructions into software instructions.
+Another good example of all-digital knowledge work automation, and a synthesis of assistant and translation technologies - GitHub Copilot; a coding assistant proficient in over a dozen programming languages that can translate natural language instructions into software instructions.
 Programmers using the system find it uncanny, both magical and frustrating, as though working with a novice who nonetheless produces expert-level code.
-We see this juxtaposition, of expert mimicry that lack expert understanding in most current ML applications, and it may just be something we have to get used to.
+We see this juxtaposition, of expert mimicry that lacks expert understanding in most current ML applications, and it may just be something we have to get used to.

 Deepmind, competitor to OpenAI, just released AlphaCode, that was able to achieve median human scores in competitive coding competitions.
 The race for AI that can solve software problems has begun.

 Some, if not most, of the time-consuming aspects of programming will be automated, especially those dealing with complexity and abstraction.
-The programmer handles higher level design and the machine handles the details of wiring the abstractions together.
+The programmer will handle higher level design and the machine will handle the details of wiring the abstractions together.

 This is a common hybridization approach, often called a centaur - human and machine combined - where the human chooses goals and problems and the machine solves them.
 Lacking any will of its own it remains a tool, a magic wand to be waved in the general direction of the problematic dragon.

 Machines' lack of intent and agency may also be a root cause of current language models failures at long form text generation.
 Without some overarching intent how does one structure a book or film script?
-Perhaps it is more that they have no model of the world and lack humanity's strong bias toward world coherency.
+Or perhaps it is more that they have no model of the world and lack humanity's strong bias toward world coherency.
 Regardless, with no persistent consciousness or worldview they work best for short or disjointed output, question answering, and semi-sensical, but possibly, poetic output.

 Another good example of current language model issues is _AI Dungeon_, which uses OpenAI's GPT language model for a text-based fantasy adventure game where players can type out the action or dialog they want their character to perform and the game responds with further text - creating a personalized choose-your-adventure experience.